Fed revives European stock rally; EDF sinks

 Today’s European research round-up

-additional reporting by Alexandre Boksenbaum-Granier in Paris and Alistair Smout in Edinburgh; editing by Jane Merriman and Keiron Henderson
+additional reporting by Alexandre Boksenbaum-Granier in Paris and Alistair Smout in Edinburgh.
+Editing by Jane Merriman